Recipes for You to Use and Adapt

 Promoting Root Mat Production in Wet Meadows with Erosion Control

-Many of these structures are commonly used in “erosion control” intermittent & ephemeral channels, but not exclusively.
-These are used frequently in channels that have headcut and extended into wet meadows and threaten the continued key process of root mat production in those meadows.
-In such situations, these meadows may have naturally not had any channels, or less incised channels or even discontinous channels.
-See Kraebel and Pillsbury for brush, wood and rock examples and here for some rock-based examples of erosion control.
+Many of these structures are commonly used in erosion control intermittent and ephemeral channels, but not exclusively.
+These are used frequently in channels that have headcuts extending into wet meadows and threaten the continued key process of root mat production.
+In such situations, these meadows may have naturally had no channels, or less incised channels, or discontinuous channels.
+See Kraebel and Pillsbury for brush, wood, and rock examples and some rock-based examples.

 Name | Helpful Reference(s) |